 - Did I, the teacher, get out of the way?

 To learn about the core beliefs and essential teaching strategies that make up the Folger Method, visit the Teacher Member level of Forsooth!
 The Folger Teacher Community.
 To learn more about how the Folger Method relates to the Common Core, read this statement.

 Folger-edited texts of all of Shakespeare’s works are at your fingertips—for free!
 Would you like to download a Word document—with line numbers, of course—of Romeo and Juliet?
 Perhaps you want to search The Tempest for all the instances of a particular word?
 Or maybe you’re asking your students to cut the monologues in Julius Caesar by half, and you need authoritative online texts for them to manipulate?
-Read, search, download, and explore the Folger Digital Texts, which use the same line and page numbers as the print Folger Editions.
+Read, search, download, and explore the Folger Shakespeare, which use the same line and page numbers as the print Folger Editions.

 Looking for reliable Folger resources to use in the classroom?
 Check out our Shakespeare publications!